Found 644 UK NGOs working in Brazil

 United Purpose's activities can be broadly summarised as follows:Partnership and local capacity strengthening;Emergency prevention, preparedness and response; Health, including HIV/AIDS prevention and care; Rights and equity; Water and sanitation;Sustainable livelihoods, including food security and micro-enterprise.

-Work in Cameroon, Brazil, Bangladesh, Nigeria, Mozambique, Malawi, Kenya, Guinea and The Gambia
+Work in Cameroon, Guinea, The Gambia, Kenya, Brazil, Bangladesh, Nigeria, Mozambique and Malawi

 |